Asia Artist Awards

-Asia Artist Awards (abbreviated AAA) is an awards ceremony organized by South Korea-based business newspaper Money Today and its global media brands StarNews and MTN.
-This honors the outstanding achievements and international contributions of South Korean artists in Asian television, film and music.
+Asia Artist Awards (abbreviated as AAA) is an awards ceremony organized by South Korea-based business newspaper Money Today and its global media brands Star News and MTN.
+It honors outstanding achievements and international contributions of South Korean artists in television, film and music.
 The inaugural ceremony was held on November 16, 2016, at Kyung Hee University's Hall of Peace in Seoul, and was broadcast live via satellite across Asia.